Seascape Melt and Pour Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/seascape-melt-and-pour-soap-project/PS000028.html

 If you love crafting with melt and pour and you want a challenge, this Seascape Soap is for you.
 This project involves layering and swirling various shades of white, blue, and green soap to create a beautiful sea-inspired bar.
 It’s scented with Midnight Waters Fragrance Oil, which is a complex and sultry blend of bergamot, sea water, and patchouli.

 The key to this project is a good understanding of how melt and pour soap behaves at different temperatures.
 The hotter it is, the thinner it is.
-As it cools, it becomes thicker and more viscous.
-When swirling soap around 135 degrees F, the colors are more likely to completely blend and the swirl becomes more muddled.
+As it cools, it becomes thicker.
+When swirling soap around 135-140° F, the colors are more likely to completely blend and create a muddled look.
 If the soap is too cool, you end up with large clumps and layers of soap.

-We found a good swirling temperature is between 120-130 degrees F. It’s also helpful to use both clear and white soap in your swirl – this keeps the various colors of clear soap distinct.
+We found a good swirling temperature is between 120-130° F. It’s also helpful to use both clear and white soap in your swirl – this keeps the various colors distinct.
 Sometimes it also works well to pour a hotter batch of soap into a cooler one, and vice versa.

 - Skill Level: Advanced